The Truth About God’s Love

 1 John 4:18

 How often do you feel like God doesn’t love you, or that He’s furious with you?
-For years, I saw God as a big cruel ogre who was constantly waiting for me to mess up just so that He could punish me.
-And as soon as I did mess up, I would scramble around trying to do a bunch of religious stuff in order to make up for my failures.
+For years, I saw God as a big cruel ogre who was constantly waiting for me to mess up just so He could punish me.
+And as soon as I did mess up, I would scramble around trying to do a bunch of religious stuff to make up for my failures.

 I was petrified of God, even as a Christian.
 I didn’t understand the truth about His love.
 This is not okay.
 The reason I thought this way was because of the teaching from people who didn’t know God very well–if at all.
 Instead, all they knew was church, conservatism, hating sin, and behavior-improvement programs for “bad” people.